samyakmehta28/samyakmehta28.github.io/_projects/10_project.md

 category: Software Engineering
 ---

 I embarked on this project to explore backend technologies such as Django which is a potent stack for crafting scalable web applications.
 This technology stack ensures swift performance, real-time functionalities, adaptable data modeling, and an extensive library of plugins, making it ideal for contemporary, data-centric web development.
-The code for these projects can be found in the github repository [here](https://github.com/samyakmehta28/WebBlog).
+The code for this project can be found in the github repository [here](https://github.com/samyakmehta28/WebBlog).

 # [WebBlog: Django-Powered Blogging Platform](https://github.com/samyakmehta28/WebBlog)